shakiba93/snirf2bids-workshop/README.md

 - Or, add coding cells in the notebook to edit the files programmatically within Colab.

- *(A notebook version for editing CSV, TSV, or JSON files in Colab is provided.)*
+ *(A notebook version for editing CSV, TSV, or JSON files in Colab is provided [here](https://colab.research.google.com/github/shakiba93/snirf2bids-workshop/blob/main/snirf2bids_colab.ipynb).)*

 4. Set the ```dataset_path``` variable to the location of the dataset in your Drive.